 - Low social support.

-In addition to the costs to military readiness and the human toll of substance abuse and suicide, mental health exacts significant monetary costs.
+In addition to the costs to military readiness and the human toll of substance misuse and suicide, mental health exacts significant monetary costs.
 In just the first two years after their coming home, medical care and lost productivity for service members cost over $6 billion, according to one estimate.4

 Over time, the military has better understood the impact of untreated mental health issues and is taking strong measures to combat the stigma associated with it.
-Special focus is placed on transitioning to mental health care for military veterans.
+Special focus is placed on transitioning to mental health care for military Veterans.

 Get Mental Health Help

 The conversion from military to civilian life is especially challenging to service members with a mental illness.
-Overcoming stigma for service members and veterans involves careful strategy that recognizes the challenges of seeking help.
+Overcoming stigma for service members and Veterans involves careful strategy that recognizes the challenges of seeking help.
 These include:11

 - Overcoming concerns for patient confidentiality.